Jalaram Bapa: Life

 Jalaram Bapa was born in Virpur, Rajkot district, Gujarat, India in 1799, on the seventh day of the Kartika month.
 His father was Pradhan Thakkar and his mother was Rajbai Thakkar who belonged to Lohana clan.
-He was a devotee of the Hindu god Rama.
+He was a devotee of Lord Rama.

 Jalaram Bapa was however not willing to live a householder's life and continued to take care of his father's business.
 He was mostly engaged in serving pilgrims, sadhus and saints.
 He separated himself from his father's business and his uncle Valjibhai asked Jalaram Bapa and his wife Virbai to stay in his house.

 At the age of sixteen, in 1816, Jalaram married Virbai, the daughter of Pragjibhai Thakkar (Somaiya) of Atkot.
 However, he was inclined to completely withdraw from materialistic life and become an ascetic, Virbai proved to be an asset to him in his works of feeding poor and needy.

 At the age of 18, soon after returning from pilgrimage to Hindu holy places, Jalaram Bapa became the disciple of Bhoja Bhagat of Fatehpur, who accepted him as his disciple.
 Jalaram was given the Guru Mantra and japa mala in the name of Rama by his Guru Bhojalram.
 With blessings of his guru, he started "Sadavrat", a feeding centre, a place where all sadhus and saints as well as the needy could have food any time.

 One day, a sadhu who came to his house gave him a deity of Lord Rama, forecasting that Hanuman, the monkey-god and devotee of Rama, would follow soon.
 Jalaram Bapa installed Rama as his family deity and after a few days, a deity of Hanuman appeared out of earth, on its own.
 The deity of Rama's consort Sita and his brother Lakshmana also appeared.
 Due to a miracle the container in the house of Jalaram, where grains were stored, became inexhaustible.
 Later other devotees and village folk joined him in his works of human welfare.

 Jalaram bapa’s fame spread as a divine incarnation.
 Whoever came to Virpur, whether Hindu or Muslim irrespective of caste, creed and religion were fed by Jalaram.
 This tradition of feeding people continues to this day in Virpur.